-Japan and UNODC reaffirm the important role of youths as "torch-bearers of the future" and the latter will support the former in organizing the 1st Global Youth Forum on a Culture of Lawfulness, as part of the follow-up to the 14th UN Crime Congress, to be held on 9-10 October 2021.
-The theme is "The role of youth in achieving a diverse and inclusive society" and builds on two previous dialogues with South-East Asian youth.
-UNODC will support Japan in preparing a "Discussion Guide" and as well as outreach and awareness raising activities.
-An outcome will be submitted to the CCPCJ.
+Japan and UNODC reaffirm the important role of youth as "torch-bearers of the future".
+The latter supported the former in organizing the 1st Global Youth Forum for a Culture of Lawfulness, as part of the follow-up to the 14th UN Crime Congress, held on 9-10 October 2021.
+The theme was "The role of youth in achieving a diverse and inclusive society".
+UNODC supported Japan in the organization and conduct of the 1st Global Youth Forum by preparing a "Discussion Guide", providing backstopping and substantive support, as well as outreach and awareness raising activities.
+An outcome was submitted to the CCPCJ.